imabhivaibhav/NER/readme.md

 ## 📂 Dataset Requirements

 This project uses the **CoNLL-2003** dataset for training, validation, and testing.
+And modified Train data.

 You must have the following files available locally: